About the Program

 - Improve the future prospects of some of Rwanda’s most impoverished children, and help them to break the poverty cycle

-- Expose volunteers and children to different people and cultures
+- Expose children to different people and cultures

 How You Can Help

 Volunteers play an essential role in helping improve the education of the impoverished children of Rwanda.
 On this program volunteers provide invaluable support to teachers in over-crowded classrooms, or may even be able to take their own classroom.
 Children benefit hugely from the contact with people from other cultures, and improve their English skills greatly.
 In addition, volunteers will assist with teaching IT, Sports and French, and spend time creating other activities for the children, providing an immensely rewarding experience for both volunteers and children alike.
 Volunteers on this program will generally work from 8am to 4:30pm Monday - Friday.

 Volunteers will contribute in a number of ways and can expect to undertake the following tasks: